 Cheryl, who lost her husband to a skin disease, serves as Clerk of the foundation and is an active participant in the annual MEF Calendar Raffle and in special events..

 Debi is the MEF School Development Director and is responsible for developing revenue sources to expand free MEF services to schools nationwide.
 She is the first MEF full-time employee; her husband, Steve, is a melanoma survivor.
 Debi is an incredibly high-energy, caring indivdual whose passion for melanoma education, sincerity, and empathy for others is is a great asset for MEF.
 On her own initiative she created, directs, and serves as co-host of the half-hour TV talk show, SkinTalk, that is broadcast in Western Massachusetts and elsewhere.

 Steve is a melanoma survivor and an athlete.
-In addition to supporting MEF by raising funds for his participation in the New York City Marathon he initiated and served as event director of the annual "Check for Change" Triathlon held in August, 2012 and 2013 at Chicopee State Park, Massachusetts.
+In addition to supporting MEF by raising funds for his participation in the New York City Marathon he initiated and served as event director of the annual "Check for Change" Triathlon held in August at Chicopee State Park, Massachusetts.

 Patty Clark Lamarre, Board Member

-Patty is the newest MEF Board Member, joining in September, 2013.
-She is a melanoma survivor and a champion of melanoma awareness education.
+Patty is a melanoma survivor and a champion of melanoma awareness education.
 She has served on other non-profit boards and currently works at the Massachusetts Department of Transportation

 Shari Sarnevitz, Board Member

 Shari lost her husband, Dana, an MEF Board Member, to melanoma in 2004 at the age of 42.
 She has been instrumental in arranging and participating in fundraising events.